Dizolivemint/owlbear/README.md

 # Owlbear App

 The Owlbear App is a web-based tool for simulating Owlbears in Dungeons and Dragons and other tabletop roleplaying games.
-The app allows users to create and manage maps, add and move player characters and NPCs, track game time, and manage status effects and events during combat.
+The app will all users to create and manage maps, add and move player characters and NPCs, track game time, and manage status effects and events during combat.

 ## Features

 - Create monsters that include an image and stats
-- Create and manage maps using Supabase to store map images and player character positions.
+- Create and manage maps using Supabase to store map images and player character positions (TODO).
-- Add and move player characters and NPCs on the map, and track their hit points, initiative, and movement speed.
+- Add and move player characters and NPCs on the map, and track their hit points, initiative, and movement speed (TODO).
-- Track game time during combat using the current_game_time field in the sessions table, which allows for adjustments based on seconds, minutes, or hours using the INTERVAL keyword.
+- Track game time during combat using the current_game_time field in the sessions table, which allows for adjustments based on seconds, minutes, or hours using the INTERVAL keyword (TODO).
-- Manage status effects and events during combat using the status_effects table, which tracks the duration of effects and allows for scheduling events to occur at specific times during the session.
+- Manage status effects and events during combat using the status_effects table, which tracks the duration of effects and allows for scheduling events to occur at specific times during the session (TODO).
-- Support for multiple factions and characters belonging to multiple factions using the factions and faction_members tables.
+- Support for multiple factions and characters belonging to multiple factions using the factions and faction_members tables (TODO).

 ## Requirements

 The Owlbear App is built using Supabase, a PostgreSQL-based open source Firebase alternative.
 To run the app, you will need:

-1. Clone the repository: `git clone https://github.com/dizolivemint/Owlbear.git`
+1. Clone the repository: `git clone https://github.com/Dizolivemint/owlbear.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`